-Also, please note that due to the volume of calls received we cannot guarantee that you will be able to speak with someone immediately.
+Please note that, due to the volume of calls received, we cannot guarantee that you will be able to speak to someone immediately.
 Utilize the Enforcement Officers voice messaging system and your call will be returned within two business days.

 The Interjurisdictional Support Orders Act (ISO) is used to obtain or vary an order for support or to request registration and enforcement of an order where one of the parties does not live in the same jurisdiction within Canada, the United States or any other reciprocating country.